 Salary & Wage Costs

-Position 1 Community C orrections
+Position 1 Community C orractions ı

 Title: Manager orrections Nam e of Individual: TBD

 Number of Hours Worked Per Year.
-(Full Time is 2,080) 1060.00 1 TE Equivalent:
+(Full Time is 2,080) 1060.00 TE Equivalent: 0.50

-Program Code/Name CPS DDJR Local/Other Funding Source Fee Revenue es & Cost Alloca Totals ation Duties and Responsibilities
+Program Code/Name CPS DDJR Local/Other Funding Source Fee Revenue es & Cost Alloca Totals tion Duties and Responsibilities

-Community Corrections Manager 0.0 DDM Locarotici 23,859 0.50 FTE position paid at non-union 7 pay grade (\$22.5083/hr).
-Responsibilities include development, implementation and monitoring of the CCPIan, acts as an advisor to the CCAB and liaison to the state.
-Oversees agency employees and/or contracted individuals that provide funded services.
-Monitors program utilization, progress towards meeting
+Community Corrections Manager 23,859 0.50 FTE position paid at non-union 7 pay grade (\$22.5083/hr).
+Responsibilities include development, implementation and monitoring of the CCPIan, acts as an advisor to the CCPIan, acts as an advisor to the CCPIan and the control of the CCPIan and the control of the control of the CCPIan and the control of

-- objectives and expenditures.

 -

 -

 -

 -

 -

 -

+Totals -

-Totals Position 2 -
+Position 2

 Title: Nam e of Individual:

 Number of Hours Worked Per Year.
-Full Time is 2,080) FTE Equivalent: 0.00
+(Full Time is 2,080) FTE Equivalent: 0.00

-Program Code CPS DDJR Local/Other Funding Source Fee Revenue Totals Duties and Responsibilities
+Program Code CPS DDJR Local/Other Fee Revenue Totals Duties and Responsibilities

 -

 -

 -

 -

+•

 -

 -

+,

 -

 -

+-

+-

-Totals Position 3 - - - - -
+Position 3 1

 Title: Nam e of Individual:

 Number of Hours Worked Per Year.
-Full Time is 2,080) FTE Equivalent: 0.00
+(Full Time is 2,080) FTE Equivalent: 0.00

-Program Code CPS DDJR Local/Other Funding Source Fee Revenue es & Cost Alloca Totals ation Duties and Responsibilities
+Program Code CPS DDJR Local/Other Fee Revenue es & Cost Alloca Totals tion Duties and Responsibilities

--

--

--

--

 -